jarczano/Realtime-API-auto/README.md

 # ChatAI Consultant

 A web-based chat assistant powered by OpenAI's API.
-This project lets you set up a custom chat assistant using data tailored to a specific website or topic.
+This project automatically scans the web page and acts as an assistant based on it.

 ## Prerequisites